Notkea/fa-tools/readme.md

   necessary when enumerating a large number of pages to avoid being rate-limited.

-* The `list` sub-command only works for galleries and scraps, but not yet for listing the favourites or new submissions from watched accounts.
+* The `list` sub-command only works for galleries, scraps, and user favourites, but not for listing the aggregated new submissions from watched accounts.

 # LICENCE AND COPYRIGHT